 Can you have a balanced diet when you eat less meat?
 Of course!
 You only have to go back about 40 years when eating meat was the occasional treat.
 Since then eating meat has become associated with wealth and in developed countries meat has become a daily staple.

 The fact is that reducing your meat intake and making it the exception rather than the rule is good for you.
-Red meat consumption has been linked to cancer and heart disease.
+Red meat is high in fat and low in fibre.
+Its consumption has been linked to cancer and heart disease.
 Proteins and iron can be found in grains, pulses and vegetables which are also high in fibre and low in fat.

-So why not take the pledge of a Meat Free Monday and discover how delicious and easy vegetarian food can be?
+So why not take the pledge of a Meat Free Monday and discover how delicious and easy vegetarian and vegan food can be?